Sal Iacono: Writing

 Along with his appearances on Bill Simmons' podcast, Sal was also a regular columnist on Grantland.com, which was a sports and pop culture website formerly run by Simmons.

 His book, You Can't Lose Them All was released in early 2021.

 Fox Sports

 Iacono was an analyst on the Fox Sports gambling show, Fox Bet Live from 2018 until its cancellation.

 In 2002, Sal was a guest prognosticator with his cousin Jimmy Kimmel on Fox NFL Sunday.
 Starting in 2019, Iacono was the prognosticator for Fox NFL Thursday.

 Personal life

 Iacono lives near Los Angeles with his wife, Melissa, and three sons.
-He has been a diehard Dallas Cowboys fan since he was a child, after his father brought him a jacket bearing the team's logo following a work trip.
+He has been an ardent Dallas Cowboys fan since he was a child, after his father brought him a jacket bearing the team's logo following a work trip.